InbaKrish/Learnings_zettlekasten/Caching.md

 **Note** - Caches are not restricted to store only to RAM, any storage (that is *nearer*) to avoid expensive IOs.

+## Populating the Cache

+## Lazy population

+-> First read for the required data in the cache if data exists,